- Topics

 All commercial platforms have their pros and cons; you have already looked at what PubNub has to offer in terms of functionality and use cases.
 Now it is time to consider its limitations.

-• Performance: PubNub transports messages via HTTP long polling, which is not as performant as WebSockets or other transport mechanisms.
+Performance: PubNub transports messages via HTTP long polling, which is not as performant as WebSockets or other transport mechanisms.
 Bear this in mind as you think about data volume and scalability.
-PubNub advertises sub-250ms worldwide latencies.
-It’s worth noting that latencies close to 250ms might not be “realtime enough” for certain use cases such as fast-paced multiplayer action games.
-This can cause a laggy feeling, which can negatively impact user experience.
+PubNub advertises sub-100ms worldwide latencies.
+It’s worth noting that the 100ms figure only applies to PubNub's paid (Starter and Pro), plans.
+Otherwise, on a free plan, PubNub aims for sub-250ms latencies, which might not be “realtime enough” for certain use cases such as fast-paced multiplayer action games.

 What are the alternatives to PubNub?